tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 This README outlines the process of setting up a Change Data Capture (CDC) system from Amazon DynamoDB to Tinybird using AWS Lambda.

-Once configured the Lambda will automatically forward any updates to the DynamoDB table to the specified Tinybird Datasource.
+Once configured, the Lambda will automatically forward any updates to the included DynamoDB tables to Tinybird Datasources matching the same name with an optional prefix.
+The Tinybird Datasource will be automatically created with an appropriate schema.
+You can create a DynamoDB Snapshot to (re)initialize the export, and the Streams configuration will keep it up to date.

 ## Limitations

 The DynamoDB Streams service only keeps events for 24hours.
 If this service is somehow down for longer than that, your data will be stale and you should create a new Snapshot to reinitialize the Tinybird table.
 Some users choose to do this nightly as a precautionary measure.

 ## 0. Setup DynamoDB Table
-1. Your DynamoDB table needs to be configured with both DDBStreams activated, and point-in-time recovery to allow Snapshots to be created.
+1. Your DynamoDB table needs to be configured with both DDBStreams activated to send changes, and point-in-time recovery to allow Snapshots to be created.
 2. DDBStreams should be turned on before you do an initial snapshot, otherwise you may miss any changes between the snapshot completion and streams activation.

+## 1. Create a Bucket for your Snapshots
+You need a Bucket that the Snapshots can be stored it, it can be a separate bucket or you can use a prefix in the Snapshot configuration (recommended anyway) to keep the data exports contained to one area.
+This bucket is not exposed publicly and is only used to get 'free' snapshots from DynamoDB without using a full Scan.

+1. Create a bucket, retain the name for use in later configurations.

-## 1. Create IAM Role
+## 2. Create IAM Role

 1. Navigate to IAM in AWS Console.
 2. Create a new role for Lambda.